Crypto75/LogisCoin/README.md

 ======================================

-It is recommended [use the shell script](https://github.com/lgsproject/lgs-install) to install a LogisCoin Masternode on a Linux server running Ubuntu 14.04, 16.04 or 18.04
+It is recommended [use the shell script](https://github.com/lgsproject/lgs-install) to install a LogisCoin Masternode on a Linux server running Ubuntu 14.04, 16.04, 18.04

 ***